Jean Henri Desmercières: Holdings in Holstein

 Desmercières was a major landowner in Holstein.
 He owned Quarnbek as well as Emkendorf from 1743 to 1764.

 He was a pioneer in land reclamation in the Holstein area where he reclaimed the bay at Bredstedt.
 The new area was named Desmerciereskoog after him (koog meaning 'polder').
 Another reclaimed area was named Elisabeth-Sophien-Koog after his wife.
 The work was continued by Heinrich XLIII, Count Reuss of Ebersdorf, a nephew of Desmercières' half sister Marguerite Huguetan, Countess Gyldensteen.
 A memorial to Desmercières was unveiled in the area in 2004.

 Personal life

-Being an illegitimate son, Desmercières neither inherited his father's titles nor the Countship of Gyldensteen at the event of his death in 1749.
-He did, however, receive his town mansion in Bredgade (now Hotel Phoenix Copenhagen) as well as the country house Tusenborg at Kongens Lyngby.
+Being an illegitimate son, Desmercières inherited neither his father's titles nor the Countship of Gyldensteen at the event of his death in 1749.
+He did, however, receive his father's town mansion in Bredgade (now Hotel Phoenix Copenhagen) as well as the country house Tusenborg at Kongens Lyngby.
 Desmercières was an active member of the French Reformed congregation in Copenhagen and supported it in several ways.

 He married Elisabeth Sophie Frijs at Frijsenborg on 25 June 1751.
 She was the daughter of General-Lieutenant Count Christian Friis (1691–1763) and Countess Øllegaard Gersdorff (1687–1734).
 She became the holder of the countship of Frijsenborg upon the death of her sister Christine Sophie Friis in 1787.